-A total of 90 credit hours, of which 18.5 are satisfied by the core courses (B680, Biochemical Regulation or equivalent, B530, B531, B540), one semester of B580, Grant Writing (B680 or equivalent), B502, and two semesters of B600 (or equivalent) or one semester each of B600 and C689 (or equivalent).
-An additional 4.5 credit hours outside the minor field complete the Biochemistry major.
-Six additional elective hours are required in one of the three minor fields and must be approved by the student's advisory committee, though the students may instead meet the requirements of a suitable outside minor.
-Students must also complete ethics training as defined by the National Institutes of Health Responsible Conduct in Research guidelines and give two BMB seminars, the latter generally in their 4th and 5th years of graduate study.
+A total of 90 credit hours, of which 11 are satisfied by the core courses (B530, B531), one semester of B580, Grant Writing (B680 or equivalent), B502, and two semesters of B600 (or equivalent) or one semester each of B600 and C689 (or equivalent).
+An additional 7.5 credit hours outside the minor field complete the Biochemistry major.
+Six additional elective hours are required in one of the two minor fields and must be approved by the student's advisory committee, though the students may instead meet the requirements of a suitable outside minor.
+Students must also complete the ethics training as defined by the National Institutes of Health Responsible Conduct in Research guidelines or take BIOL L524 Ethics and Career Development.
+Students must also give two BMB seminars, the latter generally in their 4th and 5th years of graduate study.

 At the end of the first semester, each student selects a research advisor and laboratory.
-Together with the advisor, the student also selects an advisory committee of three or four faculty members appropriate to the student's intended degree including one from the prospective minor field (see below).
+Together with the advisor, the student also selects an advisory committee of three or four more faculty members appropriate to the student's intended degree including one from the prospective minor field (see below).
 This advisory committee guides and monitors the student's subsequent independent work and guides the student's selection of advanced courses.
-The biochemistry graduate program requires that each student meet with the advisory committee at least once per year, including a first meeting before October 31st of their third semester.
+The biochemistry graduate program requires that each student meet with the advisory committee at least once per year, including a first meeting before October 31st off their third semester.